 Many issues can get in the way of this goal.
 Bodily changes, such as dental and gastrointestinal conditions, can affect what foods are satiating and appealing.
 Lack of interest in cooking and eating alone, financial concerns, and the ability to access the grocery store also play a role.

 We also tend to use less energy as we age (although staying active can help offset this).
 Therefore, a senior’s caloric needs are lower.
 That is why it’s important to be efficient in getting key nutrients into our systems.
 Common nutrient deficiencies include inadequate intake of vitamin A, B, C, D, E, folic acid and niacin.
 Focusing on healthy whole foods, such as fruits, vegetables, whole grains, high protein foods such as meat, eggs, tofu, nuts and seeds, will help pack the nutrition you need into your daily caloric intake.
 Partaking in low nutrient foods like solid fats and added sugars doesn’t leave enough room in your diet for the nutritious foods.
 A daily multi-vitamin can also help fill in any gaps you may have, but is no substitution for healthy, nutrient-dense foods.The best senior housing and retirement homes—like our LifeMinded communities— will have a full-time chef on site that can bring spice to your life and more nutritious foods to your table.

-At Bellewood we’re pretty proud of our cuisine, with all meals prepared under the watchful eye of Chef Dave.
+At Bellewood we’re pretty proud of our cuisine, with all meals prepared under the watchful eye of our chef.
 But don’t take our word for it, learn about our flexible meal options below.

 What is LifeMinded?